mohllal/udacity-fsnd/p1-fresh-tomatoes/README.md

     - Play movie's trailer video on [Youtube](https://www.youtube.com/).

 ### Usage:
-To generate the HTML page, open your terminal and type:
+1. Clone this repository to your desktop, go to the ```p1-fresh-tomatoes``` directory and type the following to generate the HTML page:
 ```
 python entertainment_center.py
 ```